Two new vaccines give Ghana hope for healthy growth

 At the Princess Marie Louise Children's hospital in Accra, doctors say such heartbreaking tales are common.

-"Last month in our emergency room, 75 percent of the deaths were from diarrheal diseases and respiratory infections like pneumonia," said Eric Sifah, medical superintendent at the 74-bed hospital.
-"In one month we could have 30 deaths from diarrhea and at least one a day from pneumonia."
+"Last month in our emergency room, 75 percent of the deaths were from diarrhoeal diseases and respiratory infections like pneumonia," said Eric Sifah, medical superintendent at the 74-bed hospital.
+"In one month we could have 30 deaths from diarrhoea and at least one a day from pneumonia."

 Little doubt, then, about why Antwi-Agyei was not prepared to choose one vaccine before the other.